redox-os/website/content/news/this-month-260331.md

 Wildan Mubarok implemented compression in `pkgar` packages and enabled in the package server, it will help to download and install packages faster by reducing the network stack slowness impact.

-## Faster Recipe Push
+## Checksum-based Package Updates and Faster Recipe Push

-Wildan Mubarok implemented the support for partial updates based on package checksum changes which reduced the recipe push and testing time in development.
+Wildan Mubarok implemented the support for package updates based on package checksum changes which reduced package update time and recipe push and testing time in development.

-Partial updates based on package file checksum changes (like in Fedora DNF and Flatpak) will be implemented soon.
+Package updates based on package file checksum changes (like in Fedora DNF and Flatpak) will be implemented soon.

 ## AI Policy and Contribution Terms